AndriyMulyar/semantic-text-similarity/README.md

 ```

 # Use
-Maps batches of sentence pairs to a real-valued scores in the range [0,5]
+Maps batches of sentence pairs to real-valued scores in the range [0,5]
 ```python
 from semantic_text_similarity.models import WebBertSimilarity